This post may contain affiliate links – read our full disclosure

 Will Vinegar Kill Grass?

-Yes.
-While vinegar weed killer works best on the tender green weeds.
+While it works best on the tender green weeds.
 It will damage and possibly kill grass and other desirable plants that are sprayed.
 When using any type of weed killer, use caution and do not spray on windy days.

 Is Vinegar Weed Killer Safe for Dogs?